Kangiriyanka/joe-farah/src/pages/projects/diary.md

 &nbsp;

-This is done with useEffect because we want to be able to re-render Calendar every time the month or year changes.
+This is done with useEffect, because we want to be able to re-render Calendar every time the month or year changes.
 The getDayOfTheWeek is a helper function that returns a number between 0-6 (Sunday to Friday) for a specific year and month.
 We set our days state with createDays: a function that returns an array of integers.

 ```jsx
 useEffect(() => {